Head Instructor/ Owner

 Mr. Wilson's ongoing studies have earned him the Prestigious Ranks of:

 Fourth Degree Black Belt: American Kenpo Karate

 Complementing these most important credentials, Mr. Wilson has participated in numerous training seminars with many well-known Martial Arts Masters throughout the United States.

 Mr. Wilson has been featured in national magazine articles, such as Black Belt Magazine, In Kung Fu, and Inside Karate.

-Mandi Remillard first joined Woonsocket's Family Karate Center in 1995, at the age of 13, to help her develop her confidence.
-She has studied under 2nd degree black belt Chip Wilson, and continues her studies under 9th degree black belt Ed Wilson.
+Miss Mandi first joined Woonsocket's Family Karate Center in 1994, at the age of 13, to help her develop her confidence.
+She has studied under 2nd Degree black belt Chip Wilson, and continues her studies under 9th Degree black belt Ed Wilson.

-Mandi always pushed herself to work hard and impressed her instructors, becoming an Assistant Instructor at green belt, and earning her honorary black belt in 1998.
+Mandi always pushed herself to work hard and impressed her instructors, becoming an Assistant Instructor at the rank of green belt, and earning her honorary black belt in 1998.

 Choosing her position at FKC as her career, Miss Mandi has been teaching full time as the Chief Instructor at the Whitinsville Family Karate Center since February of 1999.
 She has always strived to bring enthusiasm, motivation, and energy into each class that she teaches- following the "Instructors Creed" to teach each class as if it is the most important class she will ever teach, to be patient and enthusiastic, and to lead by example.

 In March of 1999, Mandi received her 1st degree Black Belt.
 She went on to earn her 2nd degree Black Belt in July of 2001, 3rd degree in January of 2004, her fourth degree in November of 2008 and, her fifth degree in September 2018.

 Miss Mandi has a passion for psychology and specifically child psychology and development and imploys her knowlege in that area to her teaching methods.